 - How white was Jesus? and more.

 There are separate classes for those who wish to learn more before deciding to join First Pres.
 Pastor Miriam leads these classes.
 Called Inquirer Classes, you could call these classes “First Pres 101” where a broad introduction to our faith and practice is given and all questions are answered.
-The next set of classes will be held in February or March.
+The next set of classes will be held in the fall.

 Small Groups at First Pres are intentional face-to-face gatherings of 10 or fewer people on a regular time schedule with the common purpose of building relationships with each other and God.
 These groups covenant/agree to meet usually twice a month for sharing, study and prayer.
 Deep relationships develop, and faith is deepened.
 The number of groups and their meeting times can vary—currently we have seven groups.
 We always encourage the formation of new Small Groups for Spiritual Growth.